robin-hartmann/MyFS/docs/spec.md

         - MyFS::fuseOpendir()
             - can be opened together with the container (fuseInit())
         - MyFS::fuseReaddir()
+            - throws `ENOTDIR` when called for a directory other than root
         - MyFS::fuseReleasedir()
             - can be released with the container (fuseRelease())
         - MyFS::fuseGettatr()
+            - throws `ENOENT` when called for a an entry that doesn't exist
     - file
         - MyFS::fuseOpen()
         - MyFS::fuseRead()
+            - needs to be buffered
         - MyFS::fuseRelease()
+        - relevant errors for files
+            - throws `ENFILE` when too many files are open
+            - throws `ENOENT` when a file wasn't found
+            - throws `EBADF` when `fileInfo->fh` doesn't point to an open file
+            - throws `ENXIO` when trying to access an index outside the file's boundaries
 - for each opened file the last read block should be buffered

 ## Part 2: Read-Write File System